Brunch & Batter

 Instructions

 • Get the eggs ready.
 Crack each egg into 2 separate small bowls.
-This will give you better control of the egg as it slides into the pan.
+(This will give you better control of the egg as it slides into the pan).
 Set aside.

-• Next, add the parmesan on top of the chili crisp, and spread to evenly coat.
+• Next, add the Parmesan on top of the chili crisp, and spread evenly to coat.
 It will sizzle.
-Immediately add the eggs, one at a time on top of the chili crisp and parmesan.
+Immediately add the eggs, one at a time, on top of the chili crisp and Parmesan.
 Cook, untouched for 5-7 minutes until the desired doneness, adjusting the heat as needed.
 You can cover the pan if you want the yolks to be less runny.

 • Remove from the pan and serve immediately.
 Garnish with fresh herbs, chili crisp, and additional parmesan on top.
 Serve with toast or crusty bread.